antor44/livestream_video/README.md

 1. Download and build whisper-cpp to a new directory following the instructions provided in the documentation at https://github.com/ggerganov/whisper.cpp

-2. Then you can download some models using the command: make [model], or you can also download them from the playlist4whisper GUI.
+2. Then you can download some models using the command: make [model], or you can also download them from the playlist4whisper's models menu.

 3. Download and unzip the default playlist4whisper.py, livestream_video.sh and playlist_xxx.m3u files, they should all be located in the same directory as whisper-cpp.